WaiveCar/Waivecar/src/views/site/faq.md

 ### How do I book a WaiveCar?
 Log onto the app and find the closest available WaiveCar to you.
 You then have 15 minutes to get to the car before the reservation times out.

+<aside>There's two other ways to book WaiveCars: Through a simple website and through text.
+All the details are over on our medium site.</aside>

 ### Where can I get a WaiveCar?

-Right now our cars are dispersed between Marina Del Rey and Hollywood, check our map in our app for more details.
+Right now our cars are dispersed between Marina Del Rey and Hollywood, check the map in our app for more details.

 ### How long do I have to get to a WaiveCar?

 You have 15 minutes to get to a WaiveCar before the reservation times out.
-You may purchase an additional 10 minutes for a $1 fee and $.30/min thereafter until you get to the vehicle.
+You may purchase an additional 10 minutes for a $1 and $.30/min thereafter until you get to the vehicle.

 Once you get there, please make sure you drive the WaiveCar!
 We may have to forfeit your booking if the WaiveCar isn't being used.
 But don't worry, we send out a message beforehand and you'll have plenty of time to contact us if we've made a mistake.